Skip to main content

 Please consider getting trip insurance.
 Policies can often be purchased through your credit card company or secondary companies like AAA.

-Snowy, cold weather is typical (and preferred!) during winter at the Huts.
+Snowy, cold weather is typical (and preferred!) during winter at the huts.
 All guests should be prepared for their adventure to happen during what some may consider “more extreme” weather conditions.

 We treat non-refunded cancellations as donations toward supporting school groups and community groups who may not be able to come without financial assistance.

-Full service weekends begin to sell out typically in November.
+Full service weekends typically begin to sell out in November.

 Yes!
 But it’s definitely not for everyone.